Faaizz/smv_generator/README.md

 ### 2- Inputs
 The inputs into the SIPN are registered in the *inputs* attribute of the root json object.
-Each input is specified as a named attribute of the *inputs* object.
-For boolean inputs, a string *"boolean"* is sufficient.
-For inputs of other types (such as enumeration and integer), an array is required.
-The first element of the array should be a raw text representation of the input type, the second an initial value for the input, and the third a textual specification of the possible values the input can attain in future.

 Illustration:
 ```json